 Your health information is personal, and we are committed to protecting it.

-For purposes of this Notice, “DaVita” and the pronouns “we,” “us” and “our” refer to all of the licensed dialysis facilities operated or managed by DaVita HealthCare Partners Inc. and/or the following subsidiaries, when such subsidiaries are acting as a covered entity under HIPAA: DaVita Rx, LLC, DVA Laboratory Services Inc., Total Renal Laboratories, Inc. and RMS Lifeline Inc. These entities have been designated as a single affiliated covered entity for HIPAA Privacy Rule compliance purposes.
+For purposes of this Notice, “DaVita” and the pronouns “we,” “us” and “our” refer to all of the licensed dialysis facilities operated or managed by DaVita HealthCare Partners Inc. and/or the following subsidiaries, when such subsidiaries are acting as a covered entity under HIPAA: DaVita Rx, LLC, DVA Laboratory Services Inc., Total Renal Laboratories, Inc., RMS Lifeline Inc., and.
+These entities have been designated as a single affiliated covered entity for HIPAA Privacy Rule compliance purposes.

 DaVita uses and discloses health information about you for treatment, to obtain payment for treatment, for administrative purposes, to evaluate the quality of care that you receive, and for other purposes permitted by HIPAA.
-DaVita is required by law to maintain the privacy of your health information and provide you a notice of our legal duties and privacy practices with respect to that information.
+DaVita is required by law to maintain the privacy of your health information and provide you a notice of our legal duties and privacy practices with respect to that information and to provide you with notice of a breach of your unsecured protected health information.

 This Notice applies to all records about your care that are created, and/or maintained by DaVita.
 Your health information is contained in a medical record that is the physical property of DaVita.
 DaVita is required to abide by the terms of this Notice.